Philipp-Sc/llm-fraud-detection/README.md

 Robust semi-supervised fraud detection using Rust native NLP pipelines.
 # About
 **rust-bert-fraud-detection** uses the NLP pipelines from [rust-bert](https://github.com/guillaume-be/rust-bert) to extract topics and sentiment from the given text.
 A simple [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is trained to predict fraud/ham.
 The training data is generated using a diverse collection of commonly used spam/ham datasets (LingSpam, EnronSpam, Spam Assassin Dataset, SMSSpamCollection, YoutubeSpam, ...).
 Since the [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is trained on latent features ([topics/fraud indicators](https://github.com/Philipp-Sc/rust-bert-fraud-detection/blob/main/package/src/build/mod.rs)) and NOT on a text encoding (such as Bag of Words) much less datapoints are needed to build a general model which should work better accross different domains (e.g emails, websites and governance proposals).
 #
+Nonetheless **rust-bert-fraud-detection** uses an additional measure to improve the performance further:

+['hard-coded' features](https://github.com/Philipp-Sc/rust-bert-fraud-detection/blob/main/package/src/build/feature_engineering/mod.rs), they include word count information, punctuation, number, url and upper-case counts.
+And additionally the prediction of a [Naive Bayes classifier](https://docs.rs/crate/linfa-bayes/latest) which was trained on a Bag of Words representation of the used spam/ham dataset.
+Naive Bayes classifier are well known for their effectiveness in text related tasks especially spam detection.
+This addition of a Naive Bayes classifier with an `f1 score of 0.84` improves the accuracy of the final Random Forest Regressor from 97% towards ~99%.

+#
 This project is part of [CosmosRustBot](https://github.com/Philipp-Sc/cosmos-rust-bot), which provides Governance Proposal Notifications for Cosmos Blockchains.
 The goal is automatically detect fraudulent and deceitful proposals to prevent users falling for crypto scams.
 The current model is very effective in detecting fake governance proposals.